-Samuel Marden 28 December 2014
+Samuel Marden, Sunday, December 28, 2014

 It is often argued that for poor countries, increases in agricultural productivity result in higher non-agricultural output, but the theory is ambiguous and the empirical evidence is limited.
 This column presents evidence from a natural experiment provided by China’s early 1980s agricultural reforms.
 Higher agricultural output induced by the reforms led to quantitatively important growth in non-agricultural output.
 This growth appears to be primarily due to rural savings increasing the supply of capital to the non-agricultural sector.

-Corrado Giulietti, Jackline Wahba, Yves Zenou 21 December 2014
+Corrado Giulietti, Jackline Wahba, Yves Zenou, Sunday, December 21, 2014

 Migration is heavily influenced by social networks.
 Nonetheless, little is known about the underlying mechanisms.
 This column uses a new dataset from China to disentangle the effects of strong and weak ties on the migration decision.
 The findings indicate that strong and weak ties act as complements.
 Having many weak ties with an urban area amplifies the positive impact of having a strong tie in the same area.

-Willem Thorbecke 06 November 2014
+Willem Thorbecke, Thursday, November 6, 2014

 Foreign reserve accumulation by China and other east Asian countries has been a controversial way to boost exports.
 This column argues that it is not even in their own national interests.
 The policy has been ineffective in maintaining China’s ordinary trade surplus, while its processing trade surplus continues to rely on devaluation in countries further up the supply chain.
 Foreign reserve divestment would increase purchasing power in east Asian countries, free up government revenue, and be innocuous to export competition if properly coordinated.

 Zheng Song, Kjetil Storesletten, Fabrizio Zilibotti, Yikai Wang, Sunday, October 19, 2014